dtcenter/METexpress/docs/Users_Guide/interface.rst

 to draw lines between points in all cases, by selecting Hide Gaps.

 :numref:`interface_series_plot` shows the plot screen after the user selects Plot Unmatched or Plot Matched with a single curve defined.
-Figure 5b shows the same plot but with Hide Gaps selected.
 The same curve data as defined in :numref:`interface_series_plot` is used to generate the plot in :numref:`interface_series_plot_hide_gaps`, but with Hide Gaps selected.